 1. Record-keeping and mandatory inspection

 Domestic corporations and LLCs are generally required by their governing statutes to maintain certain books and records.
-While there are differences from state to state, statutorily mandated records generally include (1) organizational documents such as a corporation’s articles of incorporation and bylaws and an LLC’s articles of organization and operating agreement; (2) a list of corporate shareholders and LLC members; and (3) copies of recently filed tax returns, annual reports, or financial statements.
+While there are differences from state to state, statutorily mandated records generally include (1) organizational documents such as a corporation’s what-are-articles-of-incorporation and bylaws and an LLC’s articles of organization and operating agreement; (2) a list of corporate shareholders and LLC members; and (3) copies of recently filed tax returns, annual reports, or financial statements.

 Most of the statutes require the corporation or LLC to allow shareholders and members to inspect the maintained documents.
 Upon a failure to comply the shareholder or LLC can go to court, and if the court grants the inspection, the corporation or LLC may have to pay the shareholder’s or member’s costs.